-- Promoting and encouraging punctual and regular attendance for their class. - Speaking with parents about attendance related issues and forwarding relevant information to the school office and/or attendance manager. - Supporting attendance interventions for their pupils, including appraising the impact absence has on children's academic progress (e.g. regarding attainment, wellbeing, wider development).
+Promoting, encouraging and modelling punctual and regular attendance for their > class.

+Speaking with parents about attendance related issues and forwarding relevant information to the school office and/or attendance manager.

+Supporting attendance interventions for their pupils, including appraising the impact absence has on children's academic progress (e.g. regarding attainment, wellbeing, wider development).

-7.6 School administration/office staff
+8.6 School administration/office staff